djl/aux/README.markdown

 ### blam

-Convert FLAC to mp3 using ffmpeg.
+Convert stuff to mp3 using ffmpeg.

 ### brainless